 - Use a lesson tracking document (like this record-keeping document from Montessori Printshop) that indicates presented to the child, assistance required, and mastery of the work.

-- Written observations are narrative of your daily, weekly, and monthly observations of the child.
+- Written observations are narratives of your daily, weekly, and monthly observations of the child.

 Assessment Resources